juliachelsie/Rock-Paper-Scissor/README.md

 ## Featuresleft to implement
 - I would like to expand the game to a Rock, Paper, Scissors, Spock and Lizard game, but i did not have the time for it now.

+## Design

+- __typography__
+- Google fonts was used for the following font:
+- 'Open Sans', Sans serif for the body.